iamandrewliao/openpi/README.md

 We provide example fine-tuning configs for both, [π₀](src/openpi/training/config.py) and [π₀-FAST](src/openpi/training/config.py) on Libero data.

+Be careful on this step!
+Make sure you understand RepackTransform.
+Look out for other things to change not listed above.
+For guidance, you can look at the difference between this repo and the original openpi repo.
+I've also included a inspect_lerobot_data.py for inspecting LeRobot datasets.

 Before we can run training, we need to compute the normalization statistics for the training data.
 Run the script below with the name of your training config:

 ```bash
 uv run scripts/compute_norm_stats.py --config-name pi0_fast_libero
 ```

-Now we can kick off training with the following command (the `--overwrite` flag is used to overwrite existing checkpoints if you rerun fine-tuning with the same config):
+Now we can kick off training with the following command (the `--overwrite` flag is used to overwrite existing checkpoints if you rerun fine-tuning with the same config but `--resume` should be used instead for resuming a run):

 ```bash
 XLA_PYTHON_CLIENT_MEM_FRACTION=0.9 uv run scripts/train.py pi0_fast_libero --exp-name=my_experiment --overwrite
 ```
+Notes:
+- --exp-name will be the name of the current run in the 'openpi' project on wandb
+- fsdp_devices in config.py should be tweaked for multi-GPU training

 The command will log training progress to the console and save checkpoints to the `checkpoints` directory.
 You can also monitor training progress on the Weights & Biases dashboard.
 For maximally using the GPU memory, set `XLA_PYTHON_CLIENT_MEM_FRACTION=0.9` before running training -- this enables JAX to use up to 90% of the GPU memory (vs. the default of 75%).